 - If visible, take pictures of your injury.

-- File a workers’ compensation claim with the assistance of a Birmingham workers’ compensation lawyer at Mike Bell Accident Injury Law
+- File a workers’ compensation claim with the assistance of a Birmingham workers’ compensation lawyer at Mike Bell Accident & Injury Lawyers

 - Rest and recuperate.